inflearn logo

 • We dynamically redefine OEE, which was once a simple lagging indicator, into a predictable leading indicator by combining it with the analysis of the 6 Big Losses.

-• We establish an automated data acquisition (DAQ) system that ensures data integrity and eliminates the limitations of manual entry, which is often subject to operator subjectivity.
+• We will establish an automated data acquisition (DAQ) system that ensures data integrity and eliminates the limitations of manual entry, which is often subject to operator subjectivity.

 • By introducing Causal AI that goes beyond simple correlations, we diagnose the root causes of failures and prescribe the optimal timing for response.